-While the statutes setting MBE and WBE participation goals remain in California Code, Proposition 209, approved by the voters in 1998, effective in 1999, has halted all race-conscious preference and participation programs in this state.
-State agencies can no longer develop recruitment programs for these specific groups for the purpose of increasing their participation in state contracts, nor can it collect information, on a mandatory basis, from contractors wanting to do business with the state on their minority and woman ownership status.
+While the statutes setting MBE and WBE participation goals remain in California Code, Proposition 209, approved by the voters in 1998, effective in 1999, has halted all raceconscious preference and participation programs in this state.
+State agencies can no longer develop recruitment preference programs for these specific race and ethnic groups, nor can it collect information, on a mandatory basis, from contractors wanting to do business with the state on their minority and woman ownership status.